Oral Cancer Screening At The Dentist

 We hope that you have been inspired to save your smile and your life by entrusting your oral health to CLear Lake Dental Care.
 If you ever notice strange sores, lesions, patches and color changes, get in touch with us immediately to set up your oral cancer screening.
 Otherwise, we’ll take care of it during your next preventive dentistry appointment!

-Call us today at 281-500-9877 or click here to schedule a consultation with Dr. Das at our Webster, TX dentist’s office!
+Contact us today to schedule a consultation with Dr. Das at our Webster, TX dentist’s office!

 Posted in: Uncategorized